Butley (film): Plot

 The title character, a literature professor and longtime T. S. Eliot scholar with a recently developed interest in Beatrix Potter, is a suicidal alcoholic, who loses his wife and his male lover on the same day.
 The dark comedy encompasses several hours in which he bullies students, friends, and colleagues, while falling apart at the seams.
-Apart from an opening sequence of Butley waking in the flat he shares with Joey, with a hangover and taking the Underground and occasional shots in the corridor and the pub at lunchtime, the entire film takes place in Butley's office also sharted with Joey whjo is unable to do any work while Butley shouts and cajoles in turn.
-We discover progessively, scene after scene, mostly in the presence of Joey, that he lives with Joey, a past student now his assistant whom he had "groomed," as he perversely put it himself ("I watched your neck while you were shaving"), fresh from high school, to be his long-suffering companion.
-We learn that Joey's tenure hangs onto Butley's will.
-On that day, as another character, Reg, puts it, he undergoes two, even three divorces: with is ephemeral wife, with Joey who reveals he has met someone else (Reg, whose name Butley pretends to ignore), and with a new undergraduate Butley has managed to lure away from his tutor, Edna.
-This pattern culminates on one of the most homophobic language ever heard on film, with long, loud, unremitting deluge of expletives and vulgarities (which may well get censored today) - until he gets punched by Reg.
+Apart from an opening sequence of Butley waking in the flat he shares with Joey, with a hangover and taking the Underground and occasional shots in the corridor and the pub at lunchtime, the entire film takes place in Butley's office also shared with Joey who is unable to do any work while Butley shouts and cajoles in turn.
+We discover progressively, scene after scene, mostly in the presence of Joey, that he lives with Joey, a past student now his assistant whom he had 'groomed' as he perversely put it himself ("I watched your neck while you were shaving"), fresh from high school, to be his long-suffering companion.
+We learn that Joey's tenure hangs on Butley's will.
+On that day, as another character, Reg, puts it, he undergoes two, even three divorces: with his ephemeral wife, with Joey, who reveals he has met someone else (Reg, whose name Butley pretends to ignore), and with a new undergraduate Butley has managed to lure away from his tutor, Edna.
+This pattern culminates in some of the most homophobic language ever heard on film, with a long, loud, unremitting deluge of expletives and vulgarities — until he is punched by Reg.
 Joey, who expresses compassion and is about to fall into the trap, then collects himself, and, literally, collects his belongings and moves to a new, tiny office vacated by Edna.
 The break-up is final, at home and at work.
-The film ends with Butley starting a tutorial with the new student, then turning against him,and hurling abuse at him.
+The film ends with Butley starting a tutorial with the new student, then turning against him, and hurling abuse at him.
 The student, first leaves with a look of clear despise.
 The homosexual abuse was first hinted at when Butley called the chair "a fairy queen".

 In his introduction to the trade edition of the play, the film's director Harold Pinter wrote: